ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

                         lighting/ (dataset, optional)
                             type (attribute, optional) [valid type string]
-                                 If not present, values are assumed to be float mask/   (dataset, optional)
+                                 If not present, values are assumed to be float
-                            type (attribute, optional) [valid type string]
-                                 If not present, values are assumed to be boolean
                         <name>/ (one or more named datasets, required)
                             type (attribute, optional) [valid type string]
                                  If not present, values are assumed to be float